jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The strength of JavaScript is that you can do anything.
 The weakness is that you will._ — Reg Braithwaite

 _Always implement things when you actually need them, never when you just foresee that you need them._ — Ron Jeffries

-_Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships._ ― Linus Torvalds

 _TDD applies a pressure to create code that is objectively “higher quality.”
 This is irrespective of the talent or experience of the software developer.
 It doesn’t make bad software developers great, but it does make “bad software developers” better and “great software developers” greater._ ― David Farley